-I have taught across the curricula in Spanish, Latin American Studies, and Comparative Literature at a range of institutions: Washington University in St. Louis, Kenyon College, Washington and Lee University, Princeton University, and Yale University.
-At Yale, I teach courses on Latin American and Latinx literature and culture, hemispheric studies, avant-gardes, and translation.
+I have taught across the curricula in Spanish, Latin American Studies, and Comparative Literature at Washington University in St. Louis, Kenyon College, Washington and Lee University, Princeton University, and Yale University.

 Exhibition-Action, “Making the Revolution: The Sixties in Latin America” Kenyon College, Fall 2021